 The Paul Silva Student Research Grant is named after Paul Silva (1922-2014), a phycologist and Curator of Algae at the University Herbarium, UC Berkeley, whose bequest to the Society has made this award possible.
-Awards are made to qualified undergraduate and graduate students working on projects that will help achieve the Society's goal of advancing Western American botany.
+Awards are made to qualified undergraduate and graduate student members of the Society working on projects that will help achieve the Society's goal of advancing Western American botany.
 Students from any accredited university doing botanical research within western North America and who are members of the Society are eligible for this award.

 The next deadline for receipt of applications for a Paul Silva Student Research Grant is April 24, 2017.
 Proposals will be reviewed by a panel of experts, and winners will be announced in late May.